kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

 # Understanding Business Objective

-To identify the business goals, needs, requirements of the organization, project, or stakeholder.
-The first project as a Business Analyst.
-And failed with Embarrassment.
-Because you developed a solution that does not meet the Objective, Goal, and Purpose of the project.
+Identifying the organization's, project's, or stakeholder's business goals, needs, and requirements.
+The first assignment I worked on as a Business Analyst.
+And failed out of embarrassment.
+Because you created a solution that does not fulfill the project's Objective, Goal, and Purpose.

-You may develop a great product but still failed this project cause it does not meet the goal set for the project.
-As a business analyst, this is heartbreaking.
+You might create a fantastic product yet still fail this project since it does not satisfy the project's objectives.
+This is terrible for me as a business analyst.

-## Three (03) Questions to Ask Yourself
+## 03 Questions to Ask Yourself

 1. What is the purpose of the project